18 April 2017

 The mandatory gender pay reporting rules form part of a drive to tackle inequality in the workforce and require large employers to record key statistics designed to expose any discrepancies.

-By 6 April 2018, gender pay gap reports must be published on the company website or a “searchable UK website that is accessible to employees and the public” the following data:
+Gender pay gap reports must now be published on the company website or a “searchable UK website that is accessible to employees and the public” the following data:

 - The average gender pay gap as a mean and median average;